szczyglis-dev/py-gpt/docs/source/modes.rst

 And you will receive the response: ``Red``.

 Note: this command indexes the file only for the current query and does not persist it in the database.
 To store queried files also in the standard index you must enable the option ``Auto index reading files`` in plugin settings.
-Remember to enable ``+ Tools`` checkbox to allow usage of tools and commands from plugins.
+Remember to enable the ``Tools`` switch to allow the use of tools and commands from plugins.

 **Using Chat with Files mode**